 - Dogs should be tested for gastrointestinal parasites at least once every 3 months to monitor the efficacy of parasite control regimes and owner compliance.

-- Standard or modified faecal flotation using a solution with specific gravity of between (1.18-1.20) is recommended for the diagnosis of the majority of gastrointestinal parasites of dogs.
+- Standard or modified faecal flotation using a solution with specific gravity (S.G.) generally between 1.18 to 1.255 is recommended for the diagnosis of the majority of gastrointestinal parasites of dogs.

 - Clinical signs might occur prior to shedding of parasite stages in the faeces, in which case, history and clinical signs should guide treatment decisions.

-- Diagnosis of gastrointestinal parasitic infections may be complicated by an absence of, or intermittent egg/ larvae shedding in the faeces, even in symptomatic cases.
+- Diagnosis of gastrointestinal parasitic infections may be complicated by an absence or intermittent shedding of eggs/ larvae in the faeces, even in symptomatic cases.
 Testing three or more samples, on alternate days, may increase the probability of finding diagnostic stages in the faeces.

 - In some cases, ancillary tests (e.g. blood counts, urinalysis, x-ray, and echocardiography) should be conducted to better guide treatment and management of the patient.
 In some instances, imaging tools may also be helpful to confirm the diagnosis; e.g. echocardiography may reveal the presence of heartworms in the right ventricle and computed tomography scan may indicate the presence of Onchocerca lupi in the retrobulbar space.